Busuioacă de Bohotin

-Busuioacă de Bohotin ([busuˈjo̯akə de bohoˈtin]) is a grape which originates from the Bohotin region, in Southeast Iași County, Romania, and is also cultivated in other small areas: Huși in Vaslui County, Pietroasele in Buzău County, and Tohani in Prahova County, on a total area of no more than 100 ha.
+Busuioacă de Bohotin ([busuˈjo̯akə de bohoˈtin]) is a grape which originates from the Bohotin region, in southeast Iași County, Romania, and is also cultivated in other small areas: Huși in Vaslui County, Pietroasele in Buzău County, and Tohani in Prahova County, on a total area of no more than 100 ha.

 The wine has a light red color.
 Its flavor resembles honeysuckle and ripe juicy peaches.
-The sweet taste sometimes has a barely perceptible almond like bitter aroma caused by the latent cyanide moiety.
+The sweet taste sometimes has a barely perceptible almond-like bitter aroma caused by the latent cyanide moiety.

 Description

 Busuioaca is a liqueur wine with a special body, with an unmistakable fragrance, a mixture of rose and basil giving it a special note, rarely found in other aromatic wines.
 Its aroma is unique, bringing honeysuckle and peach ripe, succulent, with perfect harmony of sugar, alcohol and acidity.
-Sweet taste sometimes has a bitter sensuous taste of almonds.
+Sweet tasting, it sometimes has a bitter taste of almonds.

 The Busuioaca de Bohotin variety is grown in four viticultural centers: Bohotin, Iași County, Huși, Vaslui County, Pietroasele, Buzău County, and Tohani, Prahova County.
-If we gather the area cultivated with this variety in the four wine-growing centers, we have about 100 hectares, which makes the national production of authentic wine of Busuioaca de Bohotin very little.
+The cultivar is grown on a total of about 100 hectares, which makes the national production of authentic wine of Busuioaca de Bohotin very scarce.